AstarNetwork/astar-docs/docs-integration-request.md

 - Within the new branch, copy and rename this file to something meaningful (ie: *projectname-oracle.md* or *widgetzyx-nft-api.md.* **Do not use spaces**) and move it to the most appropriate section of Astar docs.
 If you're unsure about where that might be in the end, please submit a PR anyways; we will find a home for it prior to merging.

 - If your tutorial includes images or screenshots, which are **highly encouraged**, please add them to a new or existing `img` folder located within the same folder as your .md file.
 Do not use `[!](https://dont.link.images.like.this.com)` to include each image.
-Instead, link to them using the following. :
+Instead, link to them using the following:

     At the top of the .md file add: